CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ### Task 1: Create app registration

-1. Navigate to Azure Portal using the below URL.
+1. Navigate back to the browser tab in which Azure Portal is open.
+If not already open, navigate to Azure Portal using the below URL.

    ```
    https://portal.azure.com/